-Lea rning outcomes Additional guidance Learners should be able to demonstrate and apply their knowledge and understanding of: (a) (i) the contribution of both environmental and genetic factors to phenotypic variation To include examples of both genetic and environmental contributions - environmental examples could include diet in animals and etiolation or chlorosis in plants. (ii) how sexual reproduction can lead to genetic variation within a species Meiosis and the random fusion of gametes at fertilisation. (b) (i) genetic diagrams to show patterns of inheritance To include monogenic inheritance, dihybrid inheritance, multiple alleles, sex linkage and codominance. (ii) the use of phenotypic ratios to identify To include explanations of linkage and epistasis. linkage (autosomal and sex linkage) and epistasis M0.3, M1.4 HSW2, HSW8
+Learning outcomes Additional guidance Learners should be able to demonstrate and apply their knowledge and understanding of: (a) the contribution of both environmental and To include examples of both genetic and genetic factors to phenotypic variation environmental contributions (e.g. diet in animals and etiolation in plants).
+Meiosis and the random fusion of gametes at (ii) how sexual reproduction can lead to genetic fertilisation. variation within a species (b) (i) genetic diagrams to show patterns of To include monogenic inheritance, dihybrid inheritance inheritance, multiple alleles, sex linkage and codominance. (ii) the use of phenotypic ratios to identify To include explanations of linkage and epistasis. linkage (autosomal and sex linkage) and M0.3, M1.4 epistasis HSW2, HSW8

-(c) using the chi-squared (χ^2) test to determine the significance of the difference between observed and expected results discontinuous variation
+(c) using the chi-squared (χ^2) test to determine the significance of the difference between observed and expected results